|

 to understand the challenges that they face dealing with their own

 complex health conditions.
+With both

 the external changes and personal health experience in mind, I